telliott99/MySwift2/chapter3/dictionary.rst

         print("The old value was \(oldValue)")
     }
     else {
-        print("cookie is not in the dictionary")
+        print("cookie was not in the dictionary")
     }
     print(D)
+    print("but it is now")

 .. sourcecode:: bash

     > swift test.swift
-    cookie is not in the dictionary
+    cookie was not in the dictionary
     ["banana": 2, "apple": 1, "cookie": 100]
+    but it is now
     >

 As usual for a dictionary, the keys *are in a particular order* (based on their hash values), but they're not in lexicographical order and appear to be unsorted.